 It would be easy to talk about all the school has done for Radio, but the miraculous thing about this story is what Radio has done for the school.
 It is perhaps a lesson of which all of us need to be reminded.
 Because he was embraced by caring people, he was stimulated to learn.
 Because he was loved, he found his place in the world.
 Because people looked past his disabilities and imperfections, he found a way to make his own unique contribution to the world.
 What a lesson there is to be learned here.
 How many lost souls could be saved with a little care and attention?
 The thousands of students who have made their way through the halls of T. L. Hanna over the years have seen the results of the love and caring given to Radio.
 He has a permanent smile on his face.
 He is never without his ability to shake hands and hug necks.
 He returns exponentially whatever love is given to him.
 And here the irony rests.
 He gives back much more than he has received.

-Today, after Sports Illustrated, Readers’ Digest, ESPN, CBS News, and numerous other media, have told his story, we are about to watch a movie with Hollywood’s finest actors.
+Today, after Sports Illustrated, Readers’ Digest, ESPN, CBS News, and numerous other media, have told his story, a movie called "Radio" with Hollywood’s finest actors was made.
 It is miraculous how a disabled child in a grocery cart riding the hills behind the old McCants could have arrived at this point.

 It was destiny that he arrived on that football field some forty years ago.
 He is without a Harvard degree or Pulitzer Prize or professional football contract, but his fame has surpassed all of these accolades.
 And the story is simple: love and compassion can change lives.
 It has changed his, and, in return, he has changed ours, and we are better people for having known him.

-Article written by Sheila Hilton, Principal, TL Hanna High School
+Article written by Sheila Hilton, Former Principal, TL Hanna High School